CIVIL WAR JOURNAL OF JAMES B. LOCKNEY

 of late, Watertown Twp, Michigan

-Two of the original Civil War diaries of James B. Lockney/Loughney are in the possession of his Great Granddaughter Mary Lockney of Brookfield, Wisconsin and his complete works are at the State Historical Society of Wisconsin in Madison, WI.
-This document is the result of their generosity of giving up the diaries for a couple months in order for me to compile them.
+Two of the original Civil War diaries of James B. Lockney/Loughney were in the possession of his Great Granddaughter Mary Lockney (1942-2014) of Brookfield, Wisconsin and his complete works are at the State Historical Society of Wisconsin in Madison, Wisconsin.
+This document is the result of their generosity of giving up the diaries for a couple months in order for me to photocopy them.
 It is with her permission that this is being made available to the general public, and it is done so with the hope that other people who are researching that time period and geography will benefit by its publication.

 In order to better understand the contents of the diaries, a short family history is in order.
 In 1854, Mathew and Winnefred Loughney came to America from Ireland with their sons Anthony, James, and Mathew, and with some other Loughney's that may or may not be immediate family.
 They settled on a farm in New Berlin, Wisconsin.
 After the end of the Civil War, James and Anthony owned farms in Muskego, Wisconsin, just a few miles from their parents' farm, which was now being run by son Mathew.
 James moved to the city of Waukesha soon after, Anthony and Mathew and their families remained on the farms for another generation.
 Data on the Loughney's was obtained with minimal research through the U.S. Census records in Madison, Wisconsin and in the Waukesha City directories and Waukesha County Atlases in the Milwaukee Public Library.